o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/texture-atlases-using-texture-atlases-to-reduce-ui-draw-calls.md

 1. Determine which textures to place in specific texture atlases\.

-To gather data to make these determinations, you can use the Lumberyard Editor console\.
+To gather data to make these determinations, you can use the O3DE Editor console\.

 **To determine the textures to add to a texture atlas**

-1. In the Lumberyard Editor console, set the `ui_DisplayDrawCallData` console variable to **1** to display the draw call information for each loaded canvas, as in the following example\.
+1. In the O3DE Editor console, set the `ui_DisplayDrawCallData` console variable to **1** to display the draw call information for each loaded canvas, as in the following example\.

    ```
    ui_DisplayDrawCallData 1